OMMR4all/ommr4all-line-detection/README.md

 Note that there are several important and optional parameters to adjust and enhance the prediction.

-For a full list type `line-segmentation-predictit --help`
+For a full list type `line-segmentation-predict --help`

 ## Example

-input             |  Predicted Lines :-------------------------:|:-------------------------:|
+Input             |  Predicted Lines :-------------------------:|:-------------------------:|
 ![Input](linesegmentation/demo/images/example/input.png) | ![Prediction](linesegmentation/demo/images/example/result_example.png)